In a bid to achieve three million apprenticeship starts by summer 2020, the way the government funds apprenticeships in England is changing.

-To download our apprenticeship levy summary please complete the form on the right.
+To download these two summaries, please complete the form on the right.

 October 2016: The government confirmed the final funding policy for England.
 You will find Justine Greening's ministerial statement here.

-July 2016: Robert Halfon is the new minister for apprenticeships and skills following the resignation of Nick Boles on 13 July.
+July 2016: Robert Halfon is the new minister for apprenticeships and skills.
 Halfon takes this role within the expanded Department for Education, which now incorporates skills, apprenticeships and higher education.

 May 2016: The Outward Bound Trust have successfully entered the Skills Funding Agency’s (SFA) register of training organisations.
 The register is a list of organisations that have passed the SFA's due diligence and capacity and capability questions and are approved to be invited to tender for education and training services under the apprenticeship levy.
 Funds from the levy can only be spent on approved suppliers like The Trust.